Leave Policy in the Philippines – An Overview

 Entitlement:

-In the Philippines, the Labor Code does not mandate traditional annual leave or vacation leave for private sector employees.
+In the Philippines, the Labor Code does not mandate traditional annual or vacation leave for private-sector employees.
 Instead, it provides for a Service Incentive Leave (SIL).
 Employees who have rendered at least one year of service are entitled to five days of paid SIL per year.

 However, it is common practice for private companies to go beyond the minimum requirement by offering annual/vacation leave as part of their benefits package.
 This is typically detailed in company policies or collective bargaining agreements. -